MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 # Fallback-Domain-Redirect-w-UTM Plugin
-*Repository pending creation and revision for the YOURLS plugin "Fallback Domain Redirect with UTM".*

-This is a plugin for [YOURLS](https://github.com/YOURLS/YOURLS#readme), a self-hosted link shortening sevice.

-For more information on this plugin, as well as a FAQ and other information, please see the [plugin Wiki](https://github.com/MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/wiki "plugin Wiki").

 Description
 -----------
-This plugin allows your YOURLS site to work double-duty.
+This [YOURLS](https://github.com/YOURLS/YOURLS#readme) plugin allows your YOURLS site to work double-duty.
 While still allowing you to create shortlinks as normal, it also allows you to to use the domain of your link shortener as a wildcard redirect to your main site.

 ###  What this plugin does
 - **Redirects the original URL to the fallback domain like a wildcard redirect**